We recently acquired a Vandercook 320 in somewhat rough shape.

 This press is missing its feed board, inking rider & vibrator rollers and frame, ink fountain, and automatic delivery, but I’m not sure which of these are optional equipment that was never part of this press.
 I’ve also been playing a game of Name That Part for various loose parts I’ve found:

-So there are hints of an ink fountain (the NS-496 blocks, and the bolts that hold the LS-160 Fountain Support arms), and hints of an Automatic Delivery system (the NS-322 and unknown part in the last photo), but perhaps these parts are present on the press even if sold without these options.
+So there are hints of an ink fountain (the NS-496 blocks, NS-393 Hooks on the ends of the LS-67 Ink Frame Supports, and the bolts that hold the LS-160 Fountain Support arms), and hints of an Automatic Delivery system (the NS-322 and unknown part in the last photo), but perhaps these parts are present on the press even if sold without these options.

 However, I’m reasonably certain that the rider rollers, oscillator, and the frame to hold them were standard equipment and I see no sign of them.
 Or perhaps they weren’t used with the ink fountain, and this press originally had the ink fountain…?